rajrao/mypublicnotes/PowerBi/Dax/CalculatedCol_CountFilteredRows.md

-Returns count of rows that match a certain filtered criterion.
+Calculated Column: Returns count of rows that match a certain filtered criterion.

     count =